Nanny Taxes & Payroll in Michigan

 - Biological, adopted or foster child, stepchild or legal ward, a child of a domestic partner, or a child to whom the employee stands in loco parentis.

-- Biological parent, foster parent, stepparent, or adoptive parent or a legal guardian of an employee or an employee’s spouse or domestic partner or a person who stood in loco parentis when the employee was a minor child.
+- Biological parent, foster parent, stepparent, adoptive parent, legal guardian of an employee, an employee’s spouse or domestic partner, or a person who stood in loco parentis when the employee was a minor child.

 - Grandparent